-Upon receipt of the sum of, which sum represents the total amount paid, including the current payment for work done and materials supplied for Project No, in, Maine, under the undersigned's Contract with the Maine Turnpike Authority.
-The undersigned, on oath, states that the Final Payment of is the final payment for all work, labor, materials, services and miscellaneous (all of which are hereinafter referred to as "Work Items") supplied to the said Project through and that no additional sum is claimed by the undersigned respecting said Project.
-The undersigned on oath states that all persons and firms who supplied Work Items to the The undersigned, on oath, states that all persons and firms who supplied Work Items to the undersigned in connection with said Project have been fully paid by the undersigned for such Work Items or that such payment will be fully effected immediately upon receipt of this payment. thems of that such payment will be fully effected infinediately upon receipt of this payment.
+Upon receipt of the sum of \\\\\\, which sum represents the total amount paid, including the current payment for work done and materials supplied for Project No. \\\\\\, in \\\\\\, Maine, under the undersigned's Contract with the Maine Turnpike Authority.

+The undersigned, on oath, states that the Final Payment of is the final payment for all work, labor, materials, services and miscellaneous (all of which are hereinafter referred to as "Work Items") supplied to the said Project through \\\\\\ and that no additional sum is claimed by the undersigned respecting said Project.

+The undersigned, on oath, states that all persons and firms who supplied Work Items to the undersigned in connection with said Project have been fully paid by the undersigned for such Work Items or that such payment will be fully effected immediately upon receipt of this payment.

 In consideration of the payment herewith made, the undersigned does fully and finally release and hold harmless the Maine Turnpike Authority, and its Surety, if any, from any and all claims, liens or right to claim or lien, arising out of this Project under any applicable bond, law or statute.

 It is understood that this Affidavit is submitted to assure the Owner and others that all liens and claims relating to the Work Items furnished by the undersigned are paid.

+(Contractor)

+E By:

-(Contractor) By: Title:
+Т Title:

-G. C. CAKADIT

 State of MAINE

 County of

-· ------

-I,, hereby certify on behalf of
+I, , hereby cert tify on l behalf of

-(Company Officer) (Company Name)
+(Company Officer) - (Ca mpan y Nan ne)

-its, being first duly sworn and stated that the foregoing
+its, representations are being first duly sworn and stated that the foregoing

-representations are

 (Title)

-are true and correct upon his own knowledge and that the foregoing is his free act and deed in said
+are true and correct upon his own capacity and the f n knowledge a ree act and that and the foreg deed going l is his fr of ee act the and d abo eed in said ove-named

-capacity and the free act and deed of the above-named

-1 7

 (Company Name)

-The above-named ,, personally appeared before me this

-day of and swears that this is his free act and deed.
+The above-named,\\\\\, personally appeared before me this\\\\\ day of \\\\\\ and swears that this is his free act and deed.

 (SEAL)

 Notary Public

-My Commission Expires:
+My Commission Expires: \\\\\